jgabriel98/spotifypiHome/README.md

 In your setup you can have as many client nodes as you want (1,2,3,...maybe 20?).
 The client nodes will be the ones to receive and play the audio stream.

-To install and configure a client node, run the `clientSetup.sh` script with sudo permissions from the device.
+To install and configure a client node, run the `clientInstall.sh` script with sudo permissions from the device.
 You can force the client node to use the headphone 3.5mm jack output with `--force-headphones` optional flag, instead of using system default device.:

-`$ sudo ./clientSetup.sh --force-headphones`
+`$ sudo ./clientInstall.sh --force-headphones`

 note: you should check if you have the 'Headphones' playback device listed in alsa devices (with `$ aplay -l`)